5-Ingredient Breakfast Casserole with Hash Browns

-With only 5 main ingredients–potatoes, cheese, sausage (or bacon), eggs, and milk, this Hash Brown Breakfast Casserole is a cinch to throw together.
-You can even make it ahead of time and store in the fridge, or make this into a freezer meal using our instructions.
+With only 5 main ingredients, this delicious, make ahead Breakfast Casserole with Hash Browns is a cinch to throw together.
+It’s also gluten-free.
+You can prep it ahead and store in the fridge or make this into a freezer breakfast casserole using our instructions.
+You may also like our Mediterranean High Protein Breakfast Casserole.

 Here are the 5 main ingredients you’ll need to make this hearty and comforting casserole…